robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 Most evaluation functions require a standard deviation :math:`\sigma` of the noise of the images in the complex domain.
-This standard deviation is, during analysis, taken from the :ref:`concepts_problem_data_models`.
+This standard deviation is, during analysis, taken from the :ref:`concepts_input_data_models`.